Street trading options in Brighton & Hove

 Hot chestnut sellers

-Permits to sell hot chestnuts are available between 1 November and 10 January in one of the following streets: Duke Street and Market Street.
-Apply by submitting a hot chestnut seller application form (PDF 115KB).
+Permits to sell hot chestnuts are available between 1 November and 10 January on one of the following streets:

 Trading from a static pitch

-Trading from a static pitch is limited to five pitches within the city centre street trading zone, known as zone A.
+Trading from a static pitch is limited to 5 pitches within the city centre street trading zone, known as zone A. These are:

 - Clarence Square (50 square feet)